-Vaccine candidates worldwide including AstraZeneca, Johnson & Johnson, Moderna, Pfizer/BioNTech, Sinovac and Sputnik have been given emergency use authorization.
+Vaccine candidates worldwide including AstraZeneca, Johnson & Johnson, Moderna, Pfizer/BioNTech, Sinovac and Sputnik were given emergency use authorization.
 Authorization was fast-tracked because of the declared emergency.

-Anyone taking the vaccines are therefore part of a clinical trial.
+Anyone taking the vaccines prior to 2023 were therefore part of a clinical trial.
 The AstraZeneca Phase 3 trial ends in 2023, Moderna Phase 3 trial ends in 2022 and the Pfizer Phase 1/2/3 trial ends in 2023.
 As of April 2021, the Johnson & Johnson the single-shot vaccine was in the Phase IIa trial.